Limitations of the Markovian approximation in the harmonic oscillator: Phase-space formulation of quantum mechanics

-\appsection{E}{Phase-space formulation of quantum mechanics} The phase-space formulation of quantum mechanics, introduced by Wigner \cite{wigner1932}, is attractive because of its similarity to classical hamiltonian dynamics.
+The phase-space formulation of quantum mechanics, introduced by Wigner \cite{wigner1932}, is attractive because of its similarity to classical Hamiltonian dynamics.
 It is based on mapping quantum states to quasi-probability distribution functions and the Weyl transform, which maps quantum operators into real-valued functions defined on phase-space $(x,p)$.
 This facilitates connections to classical mechanics and semi-classical limits \cite{moyal1949quantum,hillery1984,lee1995,schleich2001quantum,case2008}.

-Quantum observables can be represented by hermitian operators acting on the Hilbert space of system states, such that the outcome of a measurement must be an eigenvalue of the observable.
-Quantisation establishes a map between classical variables and quantum operators, such that the canonical commutation relation $[\hat{x},\hat{p}]=i\hbar$ between position $\hat{x}$ and momentum $\hat{p}$ hold true.
-However, for observables non-linear in position and momentum the ordering is ambiguous.
-Hence one must define a one-to-one map $\Phi[\hat{f}]=f(x,p)$ between Hilbert space operators and analytic phase-space functions.
-The existence of the inverse transform $\Phi^{-1}$ is guaranteed by the one-to-one correspondence.
-One needs a `product' $\star$ between two Hilbert space operators $\hat{f}$, $\hat{g}$ which in the phase-space formalism must satisfy
+Quantum observables are represented by Hermitian operators acting on the Hilbert space of system states, such that the outcome of a measurement must be an eigenvalue of the observable.
+Quantisation establishes a map between classical variables and quantum operators, such that the canonical commutation relation $[\hat{x},\hat{p}]=\II\hbar$ between position $\hat{x}$ and momentum $\hat{p}$ holds true.
+However, for non-linear observables in position and momentum, the operator ordering is ambiguous.
+Therefore, one must define a one-to-one map $\Phi[\hat{f}]=f(x,p)$ between the Hilbert space operator $\hat{f}$ and its analytic phase-space representation $f(x,p)$.
+This map $\Phi$ uniquely defines a non-commutative product $\star$ between the phase-space representations $f(x,p)$, $g(x,p)$ of two Hilbert space operators $\hat{f}$, $\hat{g}$ such that

-Consistency with the commutation relation $[\hat{x},\hat{p}]=i\hbar$ does not define $\star$ uniquely.
-One further requires that in the $\hbar\to 0$ limit, the product $\star$ should reduce to the standard commutative product.
+is the phase-space representation of the product Hilbert operator $\hat{f}\hat{g}$.
+Observe that the product $\star$ must be consistent with the commutation relation $[\hat{x},\hat{p}]=\II\hbar$ and, in the limit $\hbar\to 0$, it should reduce to the standard commutative product.
+However, the product $\star$ depends on the choice of $\Phi$, which allows for multiple possible quantization schemes.
 The {\em Weyl quantisation} is one way to carry out this programme.